MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingopcode.md

 set the event's opcode.

-If no **TraceLoggingOpcode** macros are provided to a **TraceLoggingWrite** call, the event’s default opcode is 0 (WINEVENT_OPCODE_INFO).
+If no **TraceLoggingOpcode** macros are provided to a **TraceLoggingWrite** call, the event's default opcode is 0 (WINEVENT_OPCODE_INFO).
 If multiple **TraceLoggingOpcode** macros are provided, the last value is used.

 Opcodes WINEVENT_OPCODE_START (1) and WINEVENT_OPCODE_STOP (2) are used to